-Another vital set of reports that your practice needs to consistently analyze are patient payments.
+Another vital set of reports that your practice needs to consistently analyze our patient payments.
 Tracking patient payments is a necessary part of ensuring that your practice is profitable.
 According to Mckinsey & Co. in some hospitals, the rate of bad debt for insured patients is on a high at well over 30% per year.
 Medical bills are the leading cause of bankruptcy in the United States and lead many people to fall into debt, so the chances of someone delaying or trying to skip a payment are high.

 It’s challenging for the front office to convince patients who don’t know their benefits.
 Getting the payment, once they step out of the office is the most challenging task.
-Due to the Affordable Care Act and employers plan enrollment, an out-of-pocket expense is on a high and keeping a track of patient’s collection has become the need of the hour.
+Due to the Affordable Care Act and employer’s plan enrollment, an out-of-pocket expense is on a high, and keeping a track of patient’s collection has become the need of the hour.

 Clearing House Rejections

 Rejected claims waste precious time and damage your profitability.
 If you track clearinghouse rejections, you can identify common issues and work to reduce those problems on future claims.
 In the early stages, some payers implemented the ICD-10 code set-specific in their front-end translators and entire batches are rejected with an acknowledgment of 999 which usually happens at claim acknowledgment level (277CA).
 Some providers used ICD-10 codes on the same claim which caused clearinghouse rejections.
 Clearinghouses have reported seeing claims for ICD-10 with wrong qualifiers.
 The reason could be incorrect settings in the vendor’s application.
 Some organizations reported unpredicted issues with small payers.
-It points out that payers who made changes to their applications after ICD-10 caused rejections which were not related to ICD-10.
+It points out that payers who made changes to their applications after ICD-10 caused rejections that were not related to ICD-10.

 No matter how hard you try to make everything perfect, denials still happen.
 But you have to recognize that the insurance companies have an economic incentive to deny claims, so you’re never going to get it down to zero.
 Denials by commercial payers have now risen to 26% of the total claims denied.
 A 100% increase in Demographic or technical denials which results in write-offs.
 For appeal on all denied claims, the success rate is 50-56%.

 As per our observation, if office procedures are good in gathering the correct information and submitting clean claims, you can still expect to see at least 5% of denials for claims.
 If a staff responsible for reading the explanation of benefits (EOB) misses the errors, then there is a high chance of losing revenue on this.
-Reports can be pulled up based on top 10 CPTs for which claims were denied and Top 10 payers who denied the claim.
+Reports can be pulled up based on the top 10 CPTs for which claims were denied and Top 10 payers who denied the claim.